 Google Maps lets you choose from a wide variety of modes of transport - including car, rail, foot, bicycle, and air - using one of the simplest mapping layouts around.
 You can easily select alternative routes from the map, with a number of customisable route options such as avoiding tolls and motorways.
 You can even add a stop off too if you like.

 There are some traffic warnings on the maps, although they’re not incredibly detailed.
 And you don’t get predicted fuel costs like other sites.

 Google will show you suggested places of interest when you zoom in though, including essentials like restaurants and petrol stations.

-Here also allows you to print a detailed route plan for your journey, but it doesn’t include a preview of the map itself.
+Its choice of transport methods is a little more limited however, offring just car, public transport and foot.
+Though you can print a detailed route plan for your journey, albeit without a preview of the map itself.

 You can use the Near panel to show you an extensive number of amenities nearby, including tours, places to eat, parking, petrol stations, banks, cabstands, places to rent a car and pharmacies.

 Fuel costs aren’t provided and traffic alerts are limited, simply providing a status on how heavy its expected to be rather than detailing exactly where.

 Again, there's an app to use as a satnav on your smatrphone, and it lets you download maps to use offline as well, which will save you hefty data roaming fees while abroad.
 It's available for iOS and Android.

 It only takes one accident to close all three lanes of a motorway and grind traffic to a standstill.
 An early warning detection system is vital if you're to avoid these blackspots and arrive at your destination on time.